 • Altered mental status

-• Slowed breathing (common when benzodiazepines are combined with other CNS depressants)
+• Slowed breathing (especially when benzodiazepines are used with other CNS depressants such as opioids or alcohol)

 • Coma and death (in cases of severe toxicity)

 A benzodiazepine overdose can be intentional or unintentional.
-The risk for overdose greatly increases when these medications are combined with other drugs with sedative properties, including opioids, barbiturates, and alcohol.
+The risk for overdose greatly increases when these medications are combined with other drugs that also have sedative properties, for example, opioids, barbiturates, and alcohol.

 If you suspect someone has overdosed on benzodiazepines, call 911 immediately.
 Drug overdoses are medical emergencies.
 Prompt medical attention is necessary to prevent health complications, permanent damage, and death.